glbala87/ELLA_tool/docs/concepts/filtering.md

 The frequency filter filters out alleles based on their population allele frequency.

-May use different frequency thresholds for different dataset groups (data provider/sub-population) and/or inheritance mode.
-Also supports setting thresholds for number of actual observations required in the dataset.
+May use different frequency thresholds for different data set groups (data provider/sub-population) and/or inheritance mode.
+Also supports setting thresholds for number of actual observations required in the data set.

 ::: warning NOTE
 This filter cannot be used as an exception filter.